 Officer Candidate School is a 14-week course to train enlisted personnel, warrant officers and civilians with college degrees to be Army officers.
 Enlisted soldiers and warrant officers must have 90 semester credit-hours of college before applying.
 Civilian applicants must have a bachelor's degree.
-Officer Candidate School (OCS) now commissions almost 1,000 officers each year, a figure comparable to the Academy's 900.
+Officer Candidate School (OCS) now commissions almost 1,000 officers each year, a figure comparable to the academy's 900.

 The Army offers direct appointments for specialists from selected legal, medical, ministerial and technical fields.
-Professionals can even enter at advanced ranks based on the level of their expertise.
+Professionals even can enter at advanced ranks based on the level of their expertise.

-An Army warrant officer is an officer appointed by warrant of the Secretary of the Army, based on a sound level of technical and tactical competence.
+An Army warrant officer is an officer appointed by warrant of the secretary of the Army, based on a sound level of technical and tactical competence.
 The warrant officer is a highly specialized expert and trainer who gains progressive levels of expertise and leadership by operating, maintaining, administering and managing the Army's equipment, support activities or technical systems.